Fiskars: Modern

+The foldable spade manufactured by Fiskars is used by various militaries.

 Fiskars is made up of two strategic business units – SBU Living and SBU Functional.
 Fiskars' three primary reporting segments are Living, Functional and Other.
 Fiskars' Other-segment contains the Group's investment portfolio, the real estate unit, corporate headquarters and shared services.
 In addition, Fiskars reports group-level net sales for three secondary reporting segments – Americas, Europe and Asia-Pacific.

 SBU Functional creates tools for use in and around the house and outdoors under brands such as Fiskars and Gerber.
 SBU Living offers a wide range of products for tabletop, giftware and interior décor under brands such as Iittala, Wedgwood, Waterford, Royal Copenhagen, Arabia, Rörstrand and Royal Doulton.

 Fiskars' products are available in more than 100 countries.
 As of December 2023, the company employs around 7,162 people in 29 countries.

 Financial

 In 2015, Fiskars recorded net sales of 1,105 million euros and an adjusted operating profit of 65.1 million euros.
 Cash flow from operating activities was 47.6 million euros.

 In 2016, Fiskars recorded net sales of 1,204.6 million euros and an adjusted operating profit of 93.8 million euros.
 Cash flow from operating activities was 83.8 million euros.